Quiqui64/AC-Monitor/README.md

 5. Now select “Apps” again, at the bottom of the screen you should see something similar to this Get Device Info (replace [Device ID] with actual subscribed device id http://192.168.1.180/apps/api/934/devices/[Device ID]?access_token=77c764cf-0b31-4f6d-9403-3c452295d26a write down the number after apps/api/ also your going to need the access_token

 6. Now select “Apps” again, then select “Get All Devices” should get a pop up window right down the “id” number.

+7. Now open a new sketch in the Ardunio IDE with the ESP8266 file